 But an affinity with such a special gun does not detract from the fact that the most expensive guns in the world are irresistible.
 A proper sporting type cannot help but ogle – and put these straight to the top of a wishlist.
 The 10 most expensive guns are as much works of art as they are weapons.
 And they have equally impressive price tags to match.

-The 10 most expensive guns in the world showcase the best guns and gunmakers working today.
-British or European, established or modern.
-Which would top your list?
+The 10 most expensive guns in the world showcase the very best guns and gunmakers working today.
+But what tops your list?
+British or European?
+Established or modern?
+Read on to decide.